 When it comes to clear aligner treatment, Invisalign is easily the most popular option on the market—and for good reason.
 For over 20 years, Invisalign has pushed the boundaries of what’s possible in orthodontics.
 In the hands of an expert like BHO’s Dr. Monica Madan, Invisalign can be used to treat all kinds of bite issues, from mild crowding to severe bite problems.

 If you are considering Invisalign for yourself, a consultation at Beverly Hills Orthodontics can help determine whether this treatment is right for you.
-Located in Beverly Hills/Century City, Toluca Lake, Alhambra, and Downtown LA, BHO has been providing top-tier orthodontic care to the Los Angeles community since 2008.
+Located in Beverly Hills, Studio City, Alhambra, or Downtown LA, BHO has been providing top-tier orthodontic care to the Los Angeles community since 2008.
 Schedule an appointment today to learn how we can improve your smile.